adeleporte/terraform-provider-velocloud/docs/resources/firewall_rules.md

 * `appid` - (Optional) Application to be matched.
 Use application datasource to get the ID of a specifig application
 * `proto` - (Optional) Destination Protocol of the rule.
 * `d_address_group` - (Optional) Destination Address Group of the rule.
 Use address group datasource or resource to get the logicalid
-* `dportgroup` - (Optional) Destination Port Group of the rule.
+* `d_port_group` - (Optional) Destination Port Group of the rule.
 Use port group datasource or resource to get the logicalid
 * `classid` - (Optional) Class to be matched.
 * `dscp` - (Optional) Dscp to be matched.
 * `dvlan` - (Optional) Destnation VLAN to be matched.